-Introducing the first ever self-learning chip for Intel.
+Introducing the first-ever self-learning chip for Intel.
 The company has been working on specialized architectures for accelerating classic computer platforms.
-The company has recently incremented in its investment on R&D in AI, and neuromorphic computing.
+The company has recently incremented in its investment in R&D in AI and neuromorphic computing.

-In fact, Intel’s work on neuromorphic computing is built around decades of researches and collaborations.
-The efforts led the company to come up with the first ever self-learning chip, codenamed Loihi.
+In fact, Intel’s work on neuromorphic computing is built around decades of research and collaborations.
+The efforts led the company to come up with the first-ever self-learning chip, codenamed Loihi.

-It is still in the prototype stage and has the capability in adopting to personalized customization as per needs.
+It is still in the prototype stage and has the capability of adapting to personalized customization as per needs.
 By the first half of 2018, the leading universities and research institutions, having a focus on AI advancements, will get to have the Loihi chip.

 3 Top Features of the new Self-learning Chip

-- The neuromorphic chip has the ability to mimic brain functions through a learning process of operating in response to environment feedbacks.
+- The neuromorphic chip has the ability to mimic brain functions through a learning process of operating in response to environmental feedback.

 - The chip is able enough to use data for learning and making inferences, thus implementing to the best of its capabilities.

-Furthermore, thanks to the chip that machine learning will become faster, with enhanced efficiency, but in low computing power.
+Furthermore, thanks to the chip, machine learning will become faster, with enhanced efficiency but low computing power.
 It works in the process based on high flexibility on-chip learning, alongside training and inference on itself.

-The inspiration behind the design of the chip comes from the communication process of the neurons.
+The inspiration behind the chip’s design comes from the neurons’ communication process.
 The model uses plastic synapses and spikes, which “can be modulated based on timing.”
-This makes computers self-organized, and leads them to be decisive ‘based on patterns and associations.”
+This makes computers self-organized and leads them to be decisive ‘based on patterns and associations.”

-Intel aims at driving computing beyond desktops and servers while keeping up with the evolution pace of technology.
+Intel aims at driving computing beyond desktops and servers while keeping up with the evolving pace of technology.
 Introducing the new self-learning chip is another major step in the ambition of the company.